junxit/us-congress-bills-116/metadata.md

 - 2019-07-24 — The Speaker designated the Honorable Salud O. Carbajal to act as Chairman of the Committee.
 - 2019-07-24 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2019-07-24 — The previous question was ordered pursuant to the rule.
+- 2019-07-25 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.